For using BLOCKS with Ableton, see Ableton: Using BLOCKS as Melodic Instruments in Ableton Live or more guides here.

 Step 2: Ableton Settings

-In the File Folder tab of Ableton’s preferences, select VST and AU so that your plugins are available to use in your project.
+In the Plug-Ins tab of Ableton’s preferences, select "Use Audio Units" and "Use VST3 Plug-In System Folders" so that your plugins are available to use in your project.

-In the tab of Ableton's preferences, check that Track and Remote are ON for the Seaboard RISE's input.
+In the Link MIDI tab of Ableton's preferences, check that Track and Remote are ON for the Seaboard RISE's input.

 Step 3: Create the host track